kevmo314/whep-to-whip/README.md

 # whep-to-whip

 Want to send a WebRTC WHEP publisher to a WebRTC WHIP subscriber?
 This is the tool for you!
+It's sort of like a proxy, but doesn't actually need to proxy data.

+This library is so simple that it's more of a concept demonstration than to be included in applications.

 ## Motivation